Spool Inspector — Build Guide

 Important: Many OLED modules have a different pin order on the module itself (commonly GND, VCC, SCL, SDA).
 Don't assume a straight-through cable will work — check your module's labels and wire accordingly.

-The header labeled LOADCELL on the PCB has this pin order (top to bottom):
+The pads labeled LOADCELL on the PCB have this pin order (top to bottom):

 1. Power — Excitation positive (E+)